 The play, directed by Shannon Fillion, puts the audience in the middle of the 1944 Democratic National Convention.
 The epic script is composed like an orchestral score - 27 actors playing perfectly timed-out scenes across five different playing spaces.
 I’m excited to return to the character of Robert W. Kenny, Attorney General of California for this one-of-a-kind, completely immersive experience.

 Blessed Unrest and Teatri Oda's Refuge, April - May 2019

 I’m thrilled to be joining forces yet again with Blessed Unrest for the World Premiere production of Refuge, this time with their close collaborators Teatri Oda from Kosovo.

 Connecticut Free Shakespeare's The Tempest, July 2018

 Eager to return to my Connecticut Free Shakespeare family for a quick two-week gig putting up The Tempest at the University of Bridgeport.
 Details below.

-Between Two Boroughs' Cannibal Galaxy: a love story at the New Ohio Theatre, June 2018
+Between Two Boroughs' Cannibal Galaxy: a love story, June 2018

 Between Two Boroughs